donnyt/pricing-engine/tasks/tasks-prd-po-pricing-engine.md

   - [x] 7.1 Write unit tests for all modules and core logic.
   - [ ] 7.2 Validate calculation accuracy and business rule enforcement.
   - [ ] 7.3 Document code, configuration, and usage instructions.
+- [ ] 8.0 Integrate with Google Spaces Chat
+  - [x] 8.1 Implement backend integration to receive and respond to pricing requests from Google Spaces Chat.
+  - [x] 8.2 Format responses for Google Spaces, including published price, recommended price, and reasoning.
+  - [ ] 8.3 Add authentication/authorization for chat-based requests if needed.
+  - [ ] 8.4 Document Google Spaces Chat integration and usage for end users.
+- [ ] 9.0 Implement Google Chat App (Bot) for Pricing Engine
+  - [x] 9.1 Set up Google Cloud project for the Chat app and enable Google Chat API
+  - [x] 9.2 Register the bot in Google Workspace and configure bot permissions
+  - [x] 9.3 Scaffold `src/app.py` with a unified FastAPI web server to receive Google Chat events and serve API endpoints
+  - [x] 9.4 Implement endpoint to receive and parse Google Chat messages/events in the unified app
+  - [x] 9.5 Implement command parsing logic to handle `/po-price <location> [month]` and validate input
+  - [x] 9.6 Integrate with the pricing engine API to fetch published price, recommended price, occupancy, breakeven %, and LLM reasoning for the requested location/month
+  - [ ] 9.7 Format the response for Google Chat, including all required fields and highlights (published price, recommended price, occupancy, breakeven %, reasoning, and loss warning if applicable)
+  - [ ] 9.8 Handle errors gracefully (e.g., location not found, missing data, API errors) and provide user-friendly feedback in chat
+  - [ ] 9.9 Implement authentication/authorization for chat users if required (e.g., restrict to organization users)
+  - [ ] 9.10 Log all requests and responses for audit and troubleshooting purposes
+  - [ ] 9.11 Write unit tests for command parsing, API integration, and response formatting in `tests/test_google_chat_app.py`
+  - [ ] 9.12 Document Google Chat app deployment steps, configuration, and usage instructions for end users